Barometer of Opinion 2018

 Top state support measures for affordable living

 How should the state promote affordable living?
-Most of all, the respondents prefer a reduction of real estate transfer tax (47.5%), attractive provision of state properties (44%) and adding to existing buildings (43.9%).
-Far behind is state regulation of rents – with an affirmation level of 13.2%.
-In the middle are state housing (38.8%), state promotion of private homes (33.6%) and a stronger concentration (30.4%).
+Most of all, the respondents prefer a reduction of real estate transfer tax (47.5 %), attractive provision of state properties (44 %) and adding to existing buildings (43.9 %).
+Far behind is state regulation of rents—with an affirmation level of 13.2 %.
+In the midrange are state housing (38.8 %), state promotion of private homes (33.6 %) and a stronger concentration (30.4 %).

 Digital innovation offers plenty of potential

-40.1% of the respondents indicate that their companies offer customers and business partners digital products and services.
+40.1 % of the respondents indicate that their companies offer customers and business partners digital products and services.
 These are currently offered along the entire value chain.
-Most of all, great potential for the future is seen in the areas of ‘Managing and operating’, ‘Planning and building’ and ‘Marketing’.
-‘Smart city’ is the area with the biggest gap between what’s currently offered and additional potential, so that’s where the biggest development leap is to be expected for the future.
+Most of all, great potential for the future is seen in the areas of "Manage & Operate", "Plan & Build" and "Market". ""Smart city" is the area with the largest gap between what’s currently offered and additional potential, so that’s where the biggest development leap is to be expected for the future.